extend1994/P4-practices/P4_note.md

 >   * Actions in the list may be primitive actions or compound actions.
 > *  At run time, the table entry insert operation (not part of P4) must specify:
 >   * Values for each field specified in the reads entry.
->   * The name of the action from the `action_specification` or the `action_-profile_specification` and the parameters to be passed to the action function when it is called.
+>   * The name of the action from the `action_specification` or the `action_profile_specification` and the parameters to be passed to the action function when it is called.

 * 語法